MiaoZhang0525/sigp/README.md

 ![alt text](https://github.com/ZilongTan/sigp/blob/master/Example2.jpg "GP vs SIGP Comparison")

 To generate the figure, run Example2.m in Matlab (you will need the [GPML Toolkit](http://www.gaussianprocess.org/gpml/code/matlab/doc/index.html)).
 This figure compares the predictive distribution given by the Gaussian Process (GP) and Subspace-Induced Gaussian Process (SIGP) using the training data points show as squares.
 The rows correspond respectively to noise variance 1e-1, 1e-3, and 1e-6.
 The blue regions are the 2-sigma confidence intervals.
-As can be seen, SIGP better recovers the uncertainty in the real data distribution.
+As can be seen, SIGP better recovers the uncertainty of the real data distribution.

 If you like this project, consider citing the paper using the following BibTex entry:
 ```